drweb86/butil/README.md

 - Microsoft Windows 10 or later;
 - Microsoft .Net Desktop Runtime 7 is required.
 To download it you can open the following [url](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), see section **.NET Desktop Runtime 7.0.0**

-### Hardware

-- Pentium 3 computer or better
-- 2 GB RAM
-- about 10 mb on HDD

 ### Advices

 Bug reports is advised to contain: